 - Consistently high passage rates of the American Board of Psychiatry and Neurology (ABPN)

-- Presentations at national and international meetings, including the American Psychiatric Association, Association of American Medical Colleges, American Neuropsychiatric Association, and Academy of Consultation-Liaison Psychiatry.
+- Presentations at national meetings, including the American Psychiatric Association, Association of American Medical Colleges, American Neuropsychiatric Association, and Academy of Consultation-Liaison Psychiatry.

 - First authorship in peer-reviewed psychiatric journals

 - Co- and sub-investigators of various clinical trials

-- Acceptance at various fellowship programs nationwide in the areas of addiction, child and adolescent, college mental health, forensic and psychosomatic medicine
+- Acceptance at various fellowship programs nationwide in the areas of addiction, child and adolescent, forensic and consultation-liaison psychiatry

 We invite you to apply and help us continue to make meaningful contributions to psychiatric medicine.
 Our residency program maintains commendation status accreditation by the Accreditation Council for Graduate Medical Education (ACGME) and is approved for a total of 40 residents.

 Our program also has incentive opportunities available in the program.
 We recognize that incentive opportunities can be a lucrative and clinically valuable endeavor enabling residents to develop and practice clinical skills.
 Our incentive opportunities policy includes consideration of duty hours, licensure and other circumstances.

 From the Director: Julie Niedermier, MD